nearduino/FitnessApp/README.md

 Trainers post classes.
 Visitors sign up for classes and comment gyms.

-Frontend is VanillaJS and backend is C# (ASP.NET Core)
+Frontend is VanillaJS and backend is C# (ASP.NET Core).